 Often great results can be obtained without testing.
 However sometimes this is useful if more information is needed.
 There is a range of innovative functional medicine tests that help to pinpoint nutritional and biochemical imbalances.
 These tests may involve urine, blood, saliva or stool.
 With the exception of blood, samples can be taken in the comfort of your own home and returned to the laboratory for analysis.
 Examples of the most commonly used tests are FACT (food intolerance) Adrenal Stress Index, thyroid hormones, Osteoporosis Risk Assessment, Stool Analysis (digestive function, fungal overgrowth, parasitology and bacteriology), and Metabolic Analysis.
 These tests, if required, are at additional cost to the consultation.

 Some people ask me, “If I follow a healthy diet why do I need to take supplements?”
 Or “Won’t my multivitamin from the local health food shop be enough?”

 Not everyone needs to take supplements and I don’t ever advise longterm high dose supplementation.
-However, most people who do not feel in 100 percent good health will benefit from some degree of supplementation.
-In addition to the points mentioned above, there are many individual factors that will dramatically increase your needs for certain vitamins.
+However, most people who do not feel in 100 percent good health will benefit from some degree of temporary supplementation.
+There are many individual factors that will dramatically increase your needs for certain vitamins.
 For example stress, intensive exercise, alcohol consumption, infections, heavy menstruation, diarrhoea or prolonged use of certain medications.
 Each of these factors means that you use up larger than usual amounts of specific nutrients.

 Add to this intensive farming practices and environmental influences which have led to a declining nutrient content in our fruit and vegetables and you get the picture of how our food has changed.
 If you do not feel completely well, taking a basic multivitamin is unlikely to be sufficient to rebalance your nutrient “bank account”.
 Neither is making a random selection of supplements based on the latest newspaper or magazine article.
 A nutritional therapist has the expertise to pinpoint the supplements you need and which will really work, based on your clinical symptoms and/or biochemical tests.